BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Experiments

-There is room for improvement in this present research, SRGR now is calculated based on semantic annotation, which has a limitation for un-labeled dataset.
-To solve this problem, training a scoring network or semantic discriminator are possible direction.
+SRGR now is calculated based on semantic annotation, which has a limitation for an un-labelled dataset.
+To solve this problem, training a scoring network or semantic discriminator is a possible direction.